Optimal control of the future via prospective learning with control: Introduction

 Nearly one hundred years ago, people realized that one could estimate arbitrary properties of data under quite general assumptions, as long as we assumed no time and no impact~\cite{Glivenko1933-wm, Cantelli1933-vj}.
 In the 1950s, decision theory seriously relaxed the assumption of no impact~\cite{Wald1949-fl}.
 Markov models and Hidden Markov Models (HMM) relaxed the assumption of no time~\cite{Baum1966-ep}, and Markov decision processes (MDP) and Partially Observable MDPs (POMDPs) further relaxed the assumption of no impact with the Bellman equation~\cite{Bellman1958-us}, introducing control theory.
 Then Kalman filters addressed the fact that time and impact were real, but the parameters of the system were partially unknown~\cite{Kalman1960-mm}, founding adaptive control~\cite{Landau1984-mr}.
 Modern approaches to adaptive control are typically considered reinforcement learning (RL)~\cite{Sutton2018-gx}.
 Modern ML has many successes, though they are typically restricted to settings where the environment is stationary, there are many trials, and the whole world is perfectly observable (e.g., in video games~\cite{Silver2016NatureGo}).
 Non-stationary adaptive control and RL, and continual RL address the possibility of an environment that changes over time~\cite{Khetarpal2022-tc, Abel2023-gl, Kumar2025-go}.
 However, they typically operate under the assumption of many trials, rather than single-life~\cite{Chen2022-dq} and reset-free~\cite{Lu2020-bp} approaches.
 As is the norm in RL, these approaches continue to operate under a Markov Decision Process framework.

-Our contribution builds on these earlier works, addressing non-stationary reset-free environments without making an MDP assumption.
+Our contribution builds on these earlier works, proposing a framework for non-stationary reset-free environments that does not require the standard MDP assumption.
 In a departure from much of RL, our work builds on estimation theory~\cite{Glivenko1933-wm, Cantelli1933-vj}, Probably Approximately Correct learning theory~\cite{Valiant1984-dx, Valiant2013-gp}, and modern machine learning and supervised learning practice~\cite{Mohri2012-qj,Goodfellow2016-kf}.
 Continual learning~\cite{Vogelstein2025-uq} and prospective learning~\cite{De_Silva2023-al, De-Silva2024-jj,Bai2026-ik} generalize estimation and learning theory by relaxing the assumption of no time.
-In this work, we introduce Prospective Learning with Control (PL+C), in which we further relax the assumption of no impact.
+In this work, we introduce Prospective Learning with Control, which is denoted by \textbf{P}rospective \textbf{L}earning pl\textbf{u}s \textbf{C}ontrol (\textbf{PLuC}), where we further relax the assumption of no impact.

 We formally introduce our framework in~\Cref{sec:foraging}.
-Algorithms for solving PL+C problems are provided in~\Cref{sec:exp_setup}.
+Algorithms for solving PLuC problems are provided in~\Cref{sec:proforg}.
 Numerical results are provided in~\Cref{sec:exp_val}, demonstrating that leading RL algorithms, even augmented to incorporate non-stationarity, either fail to converge to the Bayes optimal, or converge orders of magnitude more slowly than our algorithms.
 Theory proving that our algorithms converge to the Bayes optimal solution under suitable assumptions is in~\Cref{sec:Theoretical_Results}.
-This collection of empirical and theoretical results is compelling evidence that prospective learning with control is worthy of further study.
+This initial collection of empirical and theoretical results suggests that the prospective learning with control is a promising direction worthy of further study, particularly as it is extended to more complex domains.